skip to Main Content

 From day one, your new puppy should sleep in the spot that has been designated for him.
 He should be kept off of pieces of furniture and out of areas of the house where he won’t be allowed later on in life.
 As difficult as it might be to resist those pleading puppy dog eyes or that pathetic whimper, he really will be happier and more secure later on if you stick to the rules.

-The first few days and weeks with a new puppy are both exciting and exhausting!
+The first few days and weeks with a new puppy (or even a recently adopted dog!) are both exciting and exhausting!
 But most dog parents agree that the joys far outweigh the challenges.
 Above all, enjoy your precious little bundle.
 When the puppy days are behind you and you’re enjoying the amazing dog he’s become, you’ll probably look back and think about how fast the time went by.

 In the meantime, if you’re still having trouble with new puppy chewing, check out my tips on how to stop puppy chewing for good.